ropensci/qualR/README.md

 ## Acknowledgments

-Thanks to [CETESB](https://cetesb.sp.gov.br/ar/) for make public this atmospheric data.
+Thanks to [CETESB](https://cetesb.sp.gov.br/ar/) for make public this atmospheric data, and to the [LAPAT-IAG team](http://www.lapat.iag.usp.br/) for test and help to improve `qualR`.

 ## Last but not least